 Here’s CloudZero CTO and Co-Founder, Erik Peterson, to share some insights about cloud economics and more.

 When relevant stakeholders don’t have access to cost knowledge, it’s difficult to get a grip on costs.
 That’s where CloudZero comes in.
-While cloud provider tools provide this:
+While some cloud provider tools provide this:

 CloudZero delivers real, per-unit costs intelligence like this: